-Land Use Conditions USDG Street Type/Cross-Section Residential Land Uses Default: except in conditions 1-4 below, use: Local Residential Medium 1.
-If residential use within a mixed use development unless a conditional zoning district or adopted area plan indicates otherwise, or where the separation of the residential uses from the non-residential uses is sufficient to justify the use of residential street type.: Local Office/Commercial Wide 2.
-If all lots are greater than 10,000 square feet with all of the following conditions: Lot frontage greater than 80 feet More than one street connection Parallel street located within one connected block Local Residential Narrow 3.
-If the street is abutted only by lots fronting adjacent perpendicular streets with the following condition: • More than one street connection Local Residential Narrow et Type/Cross-Section ntial Wide
+Land Use Conditions USDG Street Type/Cross-Section Residential Land Uses Default: except in conditions 1-4 below, use: Local Residential Medium

+Land Use Conditions USDG Street Type/Cross-Section 1.
+If residential use within a mixed use Local Office/Commercial Wide development unless a conditional zoning district or adopted area plan indicates otherwise, or where the separation of the residential uses from the non-residential uses is sufficient to justify the use of residential street type.÷ 2.
+If all lots are greater than 10,000 square feet with all of the following conditions: Lot frontage greater than 80 feet Local Residential Narrow More than one street connection Parallel street located within one connected block 3.
+If the street is abutted only by lots fronting adjacent perpendicular streets with the Local Residential Narrow following condition: Local Residential Patrow More than one street connection 4.
+If greater than 8 dwelling units per acre use: Local Residential Wide